gchure/phd/docs/src/chapter_09/section_02_electrophysiology.md

 mM KCl, 90 mM MgCl$_2$, 10 mM CaCl$_2$, and 5 mM HEPES buffer at pH 7.
 All
 data were acquired at a sampling rate of 50 kHz with 5 kHz filtration using an AxoPatch 200B amplifier and pClamp software (Molecular Devices).
-The pressure threshold for activation a single MscS channel (blue stripe in [@Fig:ephys]) was compared to that of single MscL channels (orange strip in [@Fig:ephys]).
+The pressure threshold for activation of a single MscS channel (blue stripe in [@Fig:ephys]) was compared to that of single MscL channels (orange strip in [@Fig:ephys]).
 The pressure threshold for activation of the MscL channels was referenced against the activation threshold of MscS to determine the pressure